-The Federal Reserve (a.k.a. “the Fed”) announced on September 18th, 2024 their decision to lower the target range for the federal funds rate by 0.5 percentage points.
+The Federal Reserve (a.k.a. “the Fed”) announced on November 7th, 2024 their decision to lower the target range for the federal funds rate by 0.25 percentage points.
+This is the second rate cut this year after a 0.5 percentage point drop made in September.
 But what does that mean for everyday people, businesses, and the economy?
 And what are some potential benefits of interest rate cuts for consumers that you may want to take advantage of?

 In this article, we’ll break all this down in simple terms so you can understand how the Federal Reserve interest rate cut might affect your wallet, the cost of borrowing, the overall health of the economy, and things you can stay on top of to benefit from this change.
 And keep reading to find personalized financing offers through MoneyLion!